girldevelopitgr/advanced-html-css/README.md

 4. You will be using the files in your my-site folder to follow along with the course

 5. You can view the code in the workshop-files-final folder for reference throughout the course

+#Access GDI Slides

+1. Copy over slides folder to your desktop

+2. View the index.html file in Chrome to follow along throughout the course